suyashhchougule/suyashhchougule/README.md

-# Hi there, I'm a Data Scientist at Dataeaze 👋
+# Hi there, I'm a Data Scientist  👋

 ## 🔭 Cool Projects I've Worked On